Noh: Costumes

 Noh actors wear silk costumes called shozoku (robes) along with wigs, hats, and props such as the fan.
-With striking colors, elaborate texture, and intricate weave and embroidery, Noh robes are truly works of art in their own right.
-Costumes for the shite in particular are extravagant, shimmering silk brocades, but are progressively less sumptuous for the tsure, the wakizure, and the aikyōgen.
+Noh robes feature bold colors, elaborate texture, and intricate weave and embroidery.
+Costumes for the shite are especially sophisticated shimmering silk brocades, but are progressively less sumptuous for the tsure, the wakizure, and the aikyōgen.

 For centuries, in accordance with the vision of Zeami, Noh costumes emulated the clothing that the characters would genuinely wear, such as the formal robes for a courtier and the street clothing for a peasant or commoner.
 But in the late sixteenth century, the costumes became stylized with certain symbolic and stylistic conventions.
 During the Edo (Tokugawa) period, the elaborate robes given to actors by noblemen and samurai in the Muromachi period were developed as costumes.

 The musicians and chorus typically wear formal montsuki kimono (black and adorned with five family crests) accompanied by either hakama (a skirt-like garment) or kami-shimo, a combination of hakama and a waist-coat with exaggerated shoulders.
 Finally, the stage attendants are garbed in virtually unadorned black garments, much in the same way as stagehands in contemporary Western theatre.